-SIU School of Medicine issues an e-mail address to each incoming resident/fellow.
-All residents and fellows are required per their contract to check their siumed.edu e-mail account at least once a week.
+SIU School of Medicine issues an email address to each incoming resident/fellow.
+All residents and fellows are required per their contract to check their siumed.edu email account at least every other day.
 Important communication from the hospitals and Graduate Medical Education are sent regularly via e-mail.
-Consult your program coordinator for instructions.
+Additionally, an app can be downloaded for smart phone/devices to make access easier.
+Consult your program coordinator for instructions and information for the smart phone/device app.

 If English is your second language, you may experience some difficulty making yourself understood by English-speaking listeners.
 Accent differences can create significant difficulties when you are communicating with patients and their families.
 You may also experience reduced effectiveness during formal presentations and clinical interactions with your medical colleagues.